cloudsurf-digital/illuminati/README.md

 * Chatbot emitter to provide graphs, statuses, etc.
 * Add daemonizing, startup, shutdown, etc.
 * Unit testing
+* Options: including --daemonize and --dry-run (to not report, but to just see metric conf)
+* Campfire bot
+* Chat bot
+* Graph injection for bots?

 Design Questions
 ================